Athens is the most populous and the largest city in Greece with a population of 3.7 million inhabitants.

 Athens is considered a very safe city, even for solo female travelers.
-Crime rate is very low and as long as you take normal precautions, you will feel safe here.
+The crime rate is very low and as long as you take normal precautions, you will feel safe here.
 Most visits are trouble-free, but the theft of passports and wallets are common on the metro and in crowded tourist sights.

 TRANSPORT & TAXIS RISK : MEDIUM

 Fake taxis can sometimes be a problem in Athens, so tourists need to insist on the meter and make sure the rate is correct.
-If you realize that he/she have overcharged you, you can always report to the tourist police, once you take the receipt and registration plates.
+If you realize that he/she has overcharged you, you can always report this to the tourist police, once you take the receipt and registration plates.
 You should be aware of the possibility of taxi sharing, which is not common in other countries.

 PICKPOCKETS RISK : HIGH

 Regarding the fact that it is a top tourist destination, pickpocket risk is at a very high level in Athens.
 Special attention should be paid to the buses and the Metro.
 Also, be aware of street crime, like purse-snatching, especially around banks and ATMs.

 Natural hazards, like earthquakes, can happen in Greece but are very rare.
 During the summer months when the weather is too hot, forest fires often occur.

 The possibility of being mugged or kidnapped in Athens is at a very low level.
 There are some dangerous parts of the city, but you will be informed about them by your travel guides.